 In this paper we test for the existence of political business cycles in employment in Portuguese municipalities.
 We use an unexplored dataset covering all mainland municipalities from 1985 to 2000.
 Our results provide strong evidence of employment increases before elections, particularly in municipalities where the mayor's party has a majority in the municipal assembly and where she is running for reelection.
-Employment increases are notably higher in construction and public works and in community, social and personal services.
-We argue that these employment variations are a consequence of increases in local public expenditures that were documented by Veiga and Veiga (2004).
+Employment increases are notably higher in construction and public works and in

-^{} Corresponding author: Linda G. Veiga, Escola de Economia e Gestão, Universidade do Minho, 4710-057 Braga, Portugal.
-Tel.: +351-253604534; Fax: +351-253676375; Email: linda@eeg.uminho.pt.
+^{} Corresponding author.
+Escola de Economia e Gestão, Universidade do Minho, 4710-057 Braga, Portugal.
+Tel.: +351 253604534; fax: +351 253676375.